jasonhowmans/slack-paperboy/Readme.md

 # What am I?
-A slack bot named after the video game [paperboy](https://en.wikipedia.org/wiki/Paperboy_(video_game)) from 1984.
+A (still work in progress) slack bot named after the video game [paperboy](https://en.wikipedia.org/wiki/Paperboy_(video_game)) from 1984.
 The idea is to consume email newsletters and spit out nice, digestible slack messages.

 # Why?
 Since there's been a shift away from RSS readers, newsletters have filled the space for discovering good content online.
 And slack bots are cool, so why not?